candelaere/WeasyPrint-netcore/README.md

 WeasyPrint Wrapper for .Net on Windows to generate pdf from html.
 It uses [WeasyPrint](https://github.com/Kozea/WeasyPrint) to generate pdf from html without any extra installation and setup on Windows.

-`Gtb.WeasyPrint` simplifies the using of WeasyPrint on Windows, it is a minor change from `Balbarak.WeasyPrint`
+`Gtb.WeasyPrint` simplifies the using of WeasyPrint on Windows, it is a minor change from `Balbarak.WeasyPrint` It was forked to use in a web project which is executed under an app pool with no user profile, so I don't want to save files to appsettings.

 # Getting started